DisCoTec/discotec.github.io/2022/cominds.md

 16.25 - 16.40	| A Tag-based Methodology for the Automatic Generation of Collaborative Event Logs | **Kyle Smith** and Emanuele Laurenzi
 16.40 - 16.55	| Process Discovery for Collaborative Business Execution | Flavio Corradini, **Sara Pettinari**, Barbara Re and Francesco Tiezzi

+**Invited Speaker**
+Prof. [Andrea Vandin](https://www.santannapisa.it/it/andrea-vandin) (Sant'Anna School for Advanced Studies, Pisa).
+Tenure-track Assistant Professor in Computer Science Sant'Anna School of Advanced Studies, Pisa, Italy Adjunct Associate Professor
+DTU Technical University of Denmark

+**Abstract**
+EMbeDS is a newly established Department of Excellence of Sant'Anna School for Advanced Studies, Pisa, Italy, fostering the use of computer science and statistics in the Social Sciences.
+I joined EMbeDS in January 2020, and have since then interacted with people from social sciences like Economics, and Healthcare Management.
+In this talk, I will present the results of two ongoing collaborations centered on the use of Process Mining:
+- Methodological advancements where Process Mining and Statistical Model Checking contribute to the analysis and validation of simulation models like economic agent-based models, or threat analysis models;
+- Application of Process Mining to study the Tuscan Regional Healthcare System - Process mining and clinical pathways: an application to breast cancer administrative data in Tuscany.

 ## Scope